 These courses deepen students’ understanding of microeconomic theory and develop their skills in applying it to public policy and management issues.
 Microeconomic Policy Analysis builds upon introductory microeconomic theory with a deeper discussion of consumer choice and markets.
 Microeconomic Management Analysis focuses on the problems and opportunities that market-based exchange affords in allocating scarce resources in various situations encountered in real-world policy analysis and management.

 - Quantitative Analysis I and II (PUBPOL 527 and 528)

 This two-quarter sequence aims to help students become critical consumers and competent producers of research and statistical analysis.
 Students learn to digest and critically assess empirical evidence and understand what analysis is needed in order to make decisions.
 Throughout the courses, students examine policy questions and related data in order to learn how to apply analytic techniques.

 Applications in Policy Analysis and Program Evaluation

 The goal of Public Policy Analysis is to equip students to rigorously assess policy responses to public problems.
 This course develops a framework students can use throughout their careers to be both better consumers and creators of policy advice.
 Program Evaluation explores the values and assumptions of using empirical information to assess and improve the efficacy of public or nonprofit programs and policies.
 The bulk of the course focuses on a variety of empirical approaches to program evaluation, and on causal inference methods in particular.

 The Evans School capstone project integrates knowledge and skills gained in the Master of Public Administration (MPA) program.
-Through the Public Service Clinic experience, students focus on client-generated, real-world questions.
+Through the Student Consulting Lab experience, students focus on client-generated, real-world questions.
 These projects serve as an opportunity to further develop a student’s specialization, expand networks in the community, and create a significant sample of work.

-For more information, contact the Evans School Student Services office.
+For more information, contact the Evans School Admissions team.